turingschool/front-end-curriculum/lessons/security-with-jwts.md

 TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```

 This might look familiar to the API Tokens you may have used when interacting with public APIs or third-party services such as Firebase.

-A JSON Web Token allows you to identify/authenticate a user in your application by passing a verified string through the header, URL, or body of a request which proves the user is logged in and allowed to access the desired content.
-This content could be an admin dashboard page or a PUT request to manipulate application data.
+A JSON Web Token allows you to identify/authenticate a user in your application by passing a verified string (the the above example) through the header, URL, or body of a request which proves the user is trustworthy and allowed to access the desired content.
+(This content could be on an admin dashboard page or received through a GET request for an array of data.)

 Though it's nice that the JWT is so compact and we can simply pass this string of numbers and letters around in a number of ways, it's tough to understand what it actually represents.
-Let's break down the anatomy of a JWT:
+Let's break down the anatomy of a JWT.

 ## Structure of a JWT
 JWTs are made up of three distinct parts: